nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <img src="images/afterlist.png" alt="afterlist.png" width="800">

-[**Tip**]:Regularly listing all contacts helps you review the information stored and identify any duplicates or mistakes early.
+[**Tip**]:Regularly listing all Applicants helps you review the information stored and identify any duplicates or mistakes early.

   ---